Blendify/blender-manual/blender_docs/manual/compositing/types/filter/bilateral_blur.rst

    Bilateral Blur Node.

-The Bilateral Blur node performs a high-quality adaptive blur on the source image.
+The Bilateral Blur node performs a high-quality adaptive blur on the source image, allowing to blur images while retaining their sharp edges.

 It can be used for various purposes like: smoothing results from Blender's ray-traced ambient occlusion, smoothing results from various unbiased renderers, to fake some performance-heavy processes,